based on 13 nights inc. flights & selected experiences

 Bullet Train Transfers

 Please note if travelling during Japan's popular Cherry Blossom season prices can increase considerably.

 Amazing and extensive itinerary giving you an introduction to all the highlights of Japan combined with some more off the beaten track destinations

 Included in the itinerary is a stay in a ryokan, allowing you experience Japanese culture in a unique way

 Explore the beautiful cities of Kyoto and Kanazawa with their wonderfully preserved Geisha districts

 The itinerary includes two stays in one of the world's most vibrant and exciting cities in the world

 Two night / three day trek along the Nakasendo Walking Trail, giving a great taste of rural Japan

 The best and most popular times to visit Japan are the climatically stable seasons of spring (March to May) and autumn (late September to November).
-Fall is an equally good time to travel, with pleasant temperatures and soothing autumn colors, which usually peak between late October and mid-November.
+Autumn is an equally good time to travel, with pleasant temperatures and soothing autumn colours, which usually peak between late October and mid-November.
 Summer, from June to August, can be very hot and humid, and winter can be a little chilly for some people’s taste.

 This extensive itinerary allows you to experience all the main cultural highlights of Japan with stops in Tokyo, Kyoto and Hiroshima alongside the more off the beaten track destinations of Tsumago, Kiso-Fukushima, Takayama and Shirakawago.
 With a brilliant mix of fast-paced cityscapes, cultural strongholds and beautiful rural vistas this itinerary really lets you get under the skin of Japan.